fonoster/nodejs-service/README.md

 {Longer description of what the image provides.}

-For more documentation on how Fonos images are constructed and how to work with them, please see the [documentation](https://github.com/fonoster/fonoster).
+Please read the [documentation](link) on how Fonoster services are created and how to work with them.

 ## Available Versions